MicrosoftDocs/architecture-center/docs/example-scenario/apps/jenkins.md

 - Configure read-only access to the Jenkins dashboard by using the [Matrix Authorization Strategy Plugin][matrix].

-- Install the [Azure Credentials][configure-credential] plugin to use Key Vault to handle secrets for the Azure assets, the agents in the pipeline, and third-party components.

 - Use RBAC to restrict the access of the service principal to the minimum required to run the jobs.
 This helps limit the scope of damage from a rogue job.

 Jenkins jobs often require secrets to access Azure services that require authorization, such as Azure Container Service.
-Use [Key Vault][key-vault] along with the [Azure Credential plugin][configure-credential] to manage these secrets securely.
+Use [Key Vault][key-vault] to manage these secrets securely.
 Use Key Vault to store service principal credentials, passwords, tokens, and other secrets.

 To get a central view of the security state of your Azure resources, use [Azure Security Center][security-center].
 Security Center monitors potential security issues and provides a comprehensive picture of the security health of your deployment.
 Security Center is configured per Azure subscription.
 Enable security data collection as described in the [Azure Security Center quick start guide][quick-start].
 When data collection is enabled, Security Center automatically scans any virtual machines created under that subscription.

 The Jenkins server has its own user management system, and the Jenkins community provides best practices for [securing a Jenkins instance on Azure][secure-jenkins].
-The solution template for Jenkins on Azure implements these best practices.

 ## Manageability considerations